A7med-Elgo7ary/Genius-Penetration/README.md

 - Kali Linux 2025 (or any Linux system with Python 3.10+)
 - Docker (for containerized components)
-- Internet access for API keys (Shodan, VirusTotal, OpenAI, etc.)
+- Internet access for API keys (Shodan, VirusTotal, OpenAI, Gemini )

 ### Installation